chrisstang/ts-modal/README.md

 Open/close modal are not included with inline css, you will need to self define css animation for open or close state.

+Or just copy the css from the path here `src/style.scss`.

 Dynamically show/close modal via method, passing element as argument:
 ``` javascript
 // Open modal